-If you feel unsafe and are comfortable doing so, consider contacting Brandeis Police at (781) 736-3333 for an on-campus, or the local police at 911 if you are off-campus.
+If you feel unsafe and are comfortable doing so, consider contacting Brandeis Police at (781) 736-3333 on campus or the local police at 911 if you are off-campus.
 You may choose this option especially if the harassment you are receiving online or via phone seems like it might escalate to in-person violence.

 You can also choose to block the person harassing you, but you don't have to.
 Sometimes knowing what the person is doing or saying can be helpful for your own safety planning.

-Safety planning is a way to think ahead of time about strategies to stay safe-- which can reduce risk-- and get through difficult situations you might encounter.
-In terms of technology safety, you can think about adjusting privacy settings on social media accounts, blocking a perpetrator’s number or social media, or ask your friends to not tag you in pictures.
+Safety planning is a way to think ahead of time about strategies to stay safe — which can reduce risk — and get through difficult situations you might encounter.
+In terms of technology safety, you can think about adjusting privacy settings on social media accounts, blocking a perpetrator’s number or social media or asking your friends to not tag you in pictures.

 A safety plan is meant to be tailored to your own experience and will look different for everyone depending on what their immediate and future safety concerns are.
 Think about what works for you and what makes you feel empowered in reclaiming your sense of safety and security.
 Your plan may shift over time, but overall, the goal of a safety plan is to make you feel as safe as possible, whatever your current circumstances may be.
 This can be an overwhelming process, so remember to take care of yourself and that it is okay not to have an answer for everything!

-For some helpful ideas about safety planning online by website and social media services, we recommend these guides from Heartmob: Social Media Safety Guides.
+For some helpful ideas about safety planning online by website and social media services, we recommend Social Media Safety Guides from Heartmob.

-- Report to the School or the Police: Find more information about reporting in the tab below.
+- Report to the school or police: Find more information about reporting in the tab below.

-- File a Complaint with the Internet Crime Complaint Center: The IC3 is a partnership between the FBI, the National White Collar Crime Center and the Bureau of Justice Assistance that works to track down serious cases of online criminal complaints.
+- File a complaint with the Internet Crime Complaint Center (IC3): The IC3 is a partnership between the FBI, the National White Collar Crime Center and the Bureau of Justice Assistance that works to track down serious cases of online criminal complaints.

-Here are some preventative measures that you can take to decrease someone's ability to gather information about you:
+Here are some preventive measures to decrease someone's ability to gather information about you:

 - Update your software: Keeping the software updated on your electronic devices is important in making sure that your information is protected, which includes protecting software that may track your location.

-- Protect your passwords: Be sure to create complex passwords that you never share with anyone.
+- Protect your passwords: Create complex passwords that you never share with anyone.
 Change passwords regularly, especially if you share them with someone.

 - Use security software: There are many companies that provide security software that you can download onto your computer.
 This will reduce your chances of encountering spyware that can compromise your personal information.

 - Turn off geo-tagging: Geo-tagging is a feature that stores information in a photo about where it was taken on a mobile device.
-If you post photos online, you should make sure that geo-tagging is turned off in your phone's settings so that this location data is not present in your photos.
+If you post photos online, make sure that geo-tagging is turned off in your phone's settings so the location data is not present in your photos.

 - Google yourself: It can be helpful to know how much information there is about you out there on the internet.
 You can do this by googling your name and other identifying features about yourself in various combinations.
-If you do find information on a website that you wish to have removed, you can often contact the website and ask them to do so.
+If you do find information on a website that you want removed, you can often contact the website and ask it to do so.

-For some helpful ideas about privacy settings on various social media services, we recommend these guides from Heartmob: Social Media Safety Guides.
+For helpful ideas about privacy settings on various social media services, we recommend Social Media Safety Guides from Heartmob.